 But much of what captures our eye today is the work of Edward Townsend Mix, who was tapped by Mitchell in 1876 to amalgamate this assortment of work into a single, grand French Second Empire mansion.
 Mix added the five-story tower and the mansard roof.

 It is that building that we really see today.
-If you look closely, especially outside, you can so see where some different cream city brickwork meets up.
+If you look closely, especially outside, you can also see where some cream city brickwork from different stages of the home's evolution meets up.

 The conservatory had housed palm trees and other plantings that were exotic in 19th century Milwaukee and had a small stream running through it.